 On an annual basis by every December 31, this policy will be reviewed with the University community as a basis for reaffirming the commitment of the University to the standards of conduct expected of all in the performance of their duties

-Annually, all employees who have been identified will receive a directive from the President or Vice President to complete an annual disclosure statement form.
-Each individual selected to complete the form will be required to complete and sign the disclosure statement, identifying any potential or existing conflicts of interest or attesting to the fact that there were no areas of potential or existing conflicts of interest will be returned to the President or respective Vice Presidents for their initial review.
-All disclosure statements will be forwarded by February 15 each year to the Vice President of Human Resources who will tabulate the response and comments; initiate any required follow up and provide a detailed report to the President and the Audit Committee of the Board of Trustees.
+Annually, all employees who have been identified will receive a directive from the President or their designee to complete an annual disclosure statement form.
+Each individual selected to complete the form will be required to complete and sign the disclosure statement, identifying any potential or existing conflicts of interest or attesting to the fact that there were no areas of potential or existing conflicts of interest will be returned to the President, Provost, Deans or respective Vice Presidents for their initial review.
+All disclosure statements will be forwarded to the President's designee who will tabulate the response and comments; initiate any required follow up and provide a detailed report to the President and the Audit Committee of the Board of Trustees.

 In addition to the code of conduct and conflict of interest policies contained herein, there are additional policies and employee responsibilities as follows: